DGempler/image_upload_AmazonS3_Rails/README.md

 `gem "paperclip", "~> 4.3"`

-_Note: As of 11/17/15  if you are using
-``
-gem 'aws-sdk', '~> 2'
-``
-you must use the branch master of Paperclip, as paperclip 4.3 does not support aws-sdk version 2.
+_Note: Assuming you will be using `gem 'aws-sdk', '~> 2'` (as specified below), you must use the master branch of Paperclip, as paperclip 4.3 does not support aws-sdk version 2.
 Link it in your gemfile as follows:_

 `gem "paperclip", git: "git://github.com/thoughtbot/paperclip.git"`